pau1campbe11/Genome-wide-analysis-of-the-response-to-anthelmintic-treatment-by-field-populations-of-O.ostertagi/GIN_synteny/Promer/Conc_vs_Hcon.md

 # Alignment of *O.* *ostertagi* and *H.* *contortus* genome assembly

-This document describes the execution of **PROmer** (from the MUMmer package) to perform protein-level genome alignment between *Haemonchus contortus* and *Ostertagia ostertagi*.
+This document describes the execution of **PROmer** (from the MUMmer package) to perform protein-level genome alignment between *Haemonchus contortus* and *Ostertagia ostertagi*, and visualise synteny using circos.
 PROmer aligns translated nucleotide sequences, improving sensitivity for divergent genomes.

 ## Genome alignment using PROmer and maximal unique matches
+### Command

     promer \
     --prefix=oster_vs_hcon \